Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 <br />
 <br />
 <br />
-i am on 7.61 so thats the firmware version i test on
+i am on 7.61 and 10.00 so those are the firmware versions i test on
 <br />
 <br />
 Contact me on discord: Viktorious_x for feedback